Skip to main content

 4. Use a balance transfer

 You can use a credit card with a balance transfer option.
 With this method, you move an existing high-interest balance to a new card with a lower rate.
-Balance transfers usually offer 0% APR for an introductory period.
+Balance transfers usually offer a low APR for an introductory period.
 Paying less interest (or no interest) for a period of time frees up money to put towards rent and debt.

 The pros and cons of paying rent with a credit card